gabriel-fortin-leblanc/network-analysis/README.md

 ss(G)
 ```

 **Note:** For each statistics function, such as `gwd` or `mutuals`, that `network-analysis.statistics` contains, it exists a class that does the same thing, but that can be used in a `StatsComp` object.
-It allow you to specify once and for all some parameters, such as the number of stars for `KStars`, and then use it on any graph.
+It allows you to specify once and for all some parameters, such as the number of stars for `KStars`, and then use it on any graph.

 ### Exponential Random Graph Models